Jablonec nad Nisou District: Geography

 Jablonec nad Nisou District borders Poland in the northeast.
 The terrain is very rugged, mountainous in the north and hilly in the south.
-The territory extends into six geomorphological mesoregions: Jizera Mountains (north and centre), Giant Mountains (east), Giant Mountains Foothills (southeast), Zittau Basin (west), Ještěd–Kozákov Ridge (a strip in the south) and Jičín Uplands (south).
+The territory extends into six geomorphological mesoregions: Jizera Mountains (north and centre), Giant Mountains (east), Giant Mountains Foothills (southeast), Eastern Upper Lusatia (west), Ještěd–Kozákov Ridge (a strip in the south) and Jičín Uplands (south).
 The highest point of the district is the mountain Luboch in Harrachov with an elevation of 1296 m.
 The lowest point is the river bed of the Jizera in Malá Skála at 254 m.

 From the total district area of 438.9 km2, agricultural land occupies 128.7 km2, forests occupy 257.6 km2, and water area occupies 6.4 km2.
 Forests cover 58.7% of the district's area.

 The most important rivers are the Lusatian Neisse, Jizera and Jizera's tributary, the Kamenice.
 The area is poor in bodies of water.
 The largest bodies of water are the reservoirs Josefův Důl and Souš.

 Most of the Giant Mountains area of the district is protected as the Krkonoše National Park and belongs to the most valuable area of the country thanks to a significant amount of rare flora and fauna.
 The entire north of the district belongs to the Jizerské hory Protected Landscape Area.
 The Bohemian Paradise Protected Landscape Area extends into the district in the south.